 Economic Value of Pacific Herring in the Strait of Georgia

-Tim Cashion
+Prepared by Tim Cashion for Pacific Wild

 February 15, 2019

-Prepared for Pacific Wild
+About the Author

+Tim Cashion is a PhD student studying fisheries economics at the University of British Columbia, under the supervision of Rashid Sumaila.
+Tim’s research at IRES and the Institute for the Oceans and Fisheries will continue to work on the Fish Tracker Initiative to link investors to sustainable and unsustainable fisheries practices.
+Through this research, Tim hopes to better evaluate the risk of current fisheries overexploitation and the declining returns to those invested in them.
+Recently, Tim has worked for the Sea Around Us at UBC working on various projects including fish used for fishmeal and fish oil, analyzing trends in fisheries discards, and researching global fisheries gear use.
+Tim received a double major BA from Huron University College at the University of Western Ontario.
+Tim began his fisheries research during his master’s at Dalhousie University focusing on the environmental and ecological impacts of reduction fisheries and seafood life cycle assessment.

+Pacific Wild is a non-profit conservation organization based in British Columbia.
+We are committed to defending wildlife and their habitat on Canada’s Pacific Coast by developing and implementing conservation solutions in collaboration with First Nations communities, scientists, other organizations and individuals.
+Recently, we worked alongside the Heiltsuk First Nation to document the crucial importance of Pacific herring to the ecological and cultural integrity of British Columbia’s Central Coast.

 Executive Summary

-The Pacific herring roe fishery is a longstanding fishery in BC, and its epicenter is now the Strait of Georgia.
+The Pacific herring roe fishery (also known as the ‘sac roe’ fishery) is a longstanding fishery in areas all along the B.C.
+Coast.
+As of 2019, its epicenter is the Strait of Georgia.
 Here, we investigate the economic value of the fishery within the context of other fisheries in the region and its history.
 In general, landings, overall value, and prices have declined for the sector over the past 20 years.
-This is a challenge to the BC seafood industry as the herring fishery has a strategic importance to the fisheries and seafood processing sector of generating work in the off-season, and the decrease in catches also leads to decreases in employment in the processing and export sectors.
-Those invested in the fishery have seen the decline in value as the licences and lease costs have decreased substantially along with the decline in value of the herring.
-Finally, we investigate the costs of closing the fishery for the 2019 season as a proposed means of recovery of the herring stocks and protection of species that rely upon them.
+This is a challenge to the B.C. seafood industry for several reasons.
+The herring roe fishery has a strategic importance to the fisheries and seafood processing sector, due to the employment it generates in the off-season.
+The decrease in herring roe catches has led to decreases in employment in the fish processing and export sectors.
+Those invested in the fishery have seen the decline in value as the licences and lease costs have decreased substantially with the decline in value of the herring catch.
+Finally, we investigate the costs of closing the fishery for the 2019 season, as a proposed means of herring stock recovery and protection of other species that rely on them.

 Terms & Notes

-Ex-vessel value - the value of fish or seafood at its first point of sale (i.e., the price the fishers receive) Unless otherwise stated, all values are expressed in real 2015 dollars to account for inflation over the time period studied.
+Ex-vessel value is the value of fish or seafood at its first point of sale (i.e., the price the fishers receive).

+Unless otherwise stated, all values are expressed in real 2015 dollars, to account for inflation over the time period studied.

-Tonnes refers to metric tonnes (1000 kilograms, 1kg = 2.2 lbs).
-Some reports use short tons (2000 lbs) and this was converted to metric tonnes when necessary.
+Tonnes refers to metric tonnes (1000 kilograms or 2204.6 lbs).
+Some data sources use short tons (2000 lbs) and this was converted to metric tonnes when necessary.

 Introduction